jbouwh/omnikdatalogger/README.md

 As mentioned command line and AppDaemon configuration override settings the `config.ini` (if still used).
 The .yaml file configuration file used from the command line has the same structure as `apps.yaml`

-Arguments marked with \* must be configured either in the `apps.yaml` or `config.ini` configuration file.
 The first section in `config.yaml` will be used (see event log).

 ### General settings